-As of December 31, 2016, according to the Caribbean Tourism Organization, the Republic ranked first among Caribbean tourist destinations in terms of arrivals.
+As of December 31, 2016, according to the latest available information from the Caribbean Tourism Organization, the Republic ranked first among Caribbean tourist destinations in terms of arrivals.
 The Republic attracts visitors primarily from Europe, the United States, Canada and to a lesser extent, from Central and South America, as well as Dominicans visiting from abroad.
 New markets such as Brazil, Eastern Europe and Russia have also been increasing their share of total arrivals.